Ukraine forces kill up to five rebels; Russia starts drill near border

 At another checkpoint set up by the Ukrainian military, a soldier said they were there to instil law and order.

-Washington accuses Moscow of sending agents to coordinate the unrest in the east, as it did before seizing Crimea.
+Washington accuses Moscow of sending agents to coordinate the unrest in the east, as it did before seizing Crimea last month.
 Russia denies it is behind the uprising and says the separatists are responding spontaneously to hostility from Kiev.
 Russia made similar denials over Crimea until Putin acknowledged last week his troops had indeed acted alongside local militia.

-"At the state level, Russia is supporting terrorism in our country," Ukraine's acting president, Oleksander Turchinov, said in a national address on Thursday.
+"At the state level, Russia is supporting terrorism in our country," Ukraine's acting president, Oleksander Turchinov, said in an address to the country on Thursday.
 "Armed criminals have taken over buildings, are taking citizens, Ukrainian and foreign journalists, hostage and murdering Ukrainian patriots."

 Turchinov called for the eastern offensive this week after the apparent torture and murder of a pro-Kiev town councillor whose body was found on Saturday near Slaviansk.